 8 best smart bathrooms scales that do more than just weigh

-The latest models measure much more now, including bone mass, heart rate, muscle mass and BMI
+The latest models can also measure bone mass, heart rate, muscle mass and BMI

 Not all bathroom scales are equal.
 Those ones you remember from your childhood, with dials that swung crazily around as you stepped on and off, with springs whizzing and clunking, well, they still exist, but now you can have accuracy, extra features and silence.

 The latest bathroom scales are connected, saving your weight to a website (that only you can access) or phone app.

 Scales measure much more now, such as fat content, heart rate, water content, muscle mass, BMI (body mass index, which tells you if your weight is healthy or not) and more.

 Some of these are achieved by putting an electrical current through you as you stand on the scales.
 This is called bioelectrical impedance analysis.

 Don’t worry, you can’t feel this, but it means that you have to stand on the scales barefoot and, more importantly, are not recommended for use by anyone who is pregnant or uses a pacemaker or defibrillator, for instance.